sass/sass/doc-src/HAML_REFERENCE.md

 #### Implicit Div Elements

-Because the div element is used so often, it is the default element.
+Because divs are used so often, they're the default elements.
-If you only define a class and/or id using the `.` or `#` syntax, a div element is automatically used.
+If you only define a class and/or id using `.` or `#`, a div is automatically used.
 For example:

     #collection